 A free collection of interactive educational activities for the youngest.

-eduActiv8 (formerly pySioGame) is a collection of simple interactive educational activities designed with kids in mind.
-Initially the project started as a personal one that over the years turned into a cross-platform, open-source, educational program for children that is used by thousands around the world.
+eduActiv8 (formerly pySioGame) is a completely FREE offline collection of simple interactive educational activities designed with kids in mind.
+Initially the application started as a personal project that over the years turned into a cross-platform, open-source, educational program for children that is used by thousands around the world.

-You will find over 100 short educational activities including sets of flashcards presenting new knowledge, "simulation" activities where kids can tweak numbers to see how things change to better understand certain concepts, as well as the good old drill activities in a form of interactive worksheets to allow the practice of newly attained skills by moving virtual objects around the screen - learning through play.
+The application offers hundreds of short educational activities including sets of flashcards presenting new knowledge, "simulation" activities allowing kids to tweak numbers to see how things change to better understand certain concepts, as well as the good old drill activities in a form of interactive worksheets to allow the practice of newly attained skills by moving virtual objects around the screen - somewhat in support of the learning through play idea.

-eduActiv8 is suitable for children in the first few years of primary school but can be easily used by pre-school kids with some guidance from parents.
+eduActiv8 is suitable for children in the first six years of primary school but can be easily used by pre-school kids with some guidance from parents.